Arsenal's managing director, Vinai Venkatesham, has been pictured leaving Mikel Arteta's house in the early hours of Monday morning, with the Manchester City number two now firmly in the frame to replace Unai Emery at Emirates Stadium. | Goal.com

 That is looking increasingly unlikely, however, with a 3-0 defeat at home to Manchester City on Sunday leaving the Swede with a record of one win from his first five matches at the helm.

-Goal understands that Arsenal are eager to open talks with Carlo Ancelotti, who has just found himself back in the job market after being sacked by Napoli last week.
+Goal understands that Arsenal are, in the coming days, set to open talks with Carlo Ancelotti, who has just found himself back in the job market after being sacked by Napoli last week.

 City assistant Arteta has also been backed for the top job at the Emirates after three successful seasons working alongside Pep Guardiola at the Etihad Stadium.